kenlhlui/pyarchiveit/docs/data_models/seed.md

 - `seed_type`
 - `canonical_url`

-These fields are automatically populated by the Archive-It API.
+These fields are automatically populated by the Archive-It system and should not be modified directly.